The nature and location of the business

 Parent company:

-Easee ASA, Norway
+Easee AS, Norway

 Subsidiaries: